PizzaGameKit/msdf-atlas-gen-builder/README.md

 - No support for WOFF2 fonts;
 - No support for pcf.bz2 fonts;
 - Freetype is built without Harfbuzz but that should be unconsequential to msdf-atlas-gen;
-- Link all dependencies statically (most notably the VC Runtime).
+- Link all dependencies statically (most notably the VC Runtime on Windows).

 This repository builds ```win-x64```, ```win-arm64```, ```linux-x64```, ```linux-arm64```, and ```osx``` (as Universal binaries containing both x64 and arm64).